 Certified Organic means the product is free of synthetic additives, pesticides, chemical fertilizers, dyes, and must not be processed using industrial solvents, irradiation or genetic engineering or modification.
 Just think about how many leaves of kale and spinach, stalks of celery, and cucumbers go into a bottle of juice.
 Pesticides and chemicals on produce cannot simply be washed off, they are in the seeds, flesh, and skin.

-The Environmental Working Group, EWG, provides a Dirty Dozen list, which is updated yearly with the foods most laden with pesticides and chemicals (the 2020 version was just released!).
+The Environmental Working Group, EWG, provides a Dirty Dozen list, which is updated yearly with the foods most laden with pesticides and chemicals (the 2020 version was just released!) was just released!).
 An important note is that the level of pesticides and chemicals are measured after the food is processed as is typical for that food.
 For example, blueberries are washed, bananas are peeled, etc. More important to note, the Dirty Dozen usually includes some of the most popular ingredients of cold-pressed juice — kale, spinach, apples, pears, and celery!

 That’s why it’s so important to choose Certified Organic cold-pressed juices!
 Certified Organic products cover many healthful bases due to the stringent criteria that must be met.
 What's more, Certified Organic food and beverage producers want to spend more to ensure they deliver you not only the highest quality ingredients but also the cleanest.